How to Build Your Email Targeting Program

 For advanced email segmentation, we’ve got our focus on behavioral data.
-We’re looking at two different types of behavior – interactions and purchases – and we’re going look at these dimensions of recency, frequency and monetary value.
+We’re looking at two different types of behavior for email targeting – interactions and purchases – and we’re going look at these dimensions of recency, frequency and monetary value.
 You combine those things together, and here are your building blocks.

 There are four main categories that these different variables combine into: